vaibhav9682/CSV_Store/readme.md

 - In the ALL FILES option on the header user can see all the uploaded files with the size and name.
 - To see file data user can select a particular file by clicking on the file's name.
 - After selecting the file user can see all the data of the select file.
-- User can search the data culumn vise in the serch box.
+- User can search the data culumn-wise in the serch box.
 - The format of serching will be ROW_COLUMN.